keboola/connection-docs/management/project/users/index.md

 ## Authorization
 All users listed on the **Users & Settings** page are project administrators.
-This means they can do all operations within the project.
+This means they can perform all operations within the project.
 If you need to limit authorization to certain operations or data, there are two options to choose from:

-1. Split the project into multiple projects, or
+1. Split the project into multiple projects.
 2. Use [Storage Tokens](/management/project/tokens/) instead of full user accounts.